jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 **Training schemes and consents to assess against standards**

 ### 251 Application for training scheme approval
-(1) In this section, institution includes any institution, government training establishment, registered establishment, relevant school, industry training organisation, or other body.
+(1) In this section, institution includes any institution, government training establishment, registered establishment, relevant school, or other body.
 (2) An institution may apply to the Authority for a grant of approval to provide a training scheme under this section.
-(3) An industry training organisation may apply jointly with an institution for a grant of approval to provide a training scheme if the scheme will be provided by the institution on behalf of the organisation.
+(3)
 (4) The Authority—
   (a) may grant or refuse to grant approval to the training scheme; and (b) must give the institution and any joint applicant written notice of its decision to grant or refuse approval; and (c) may grant approval without limitation as to time or for a specified period.
 (5) If the training scheme incorporates assessment standards listed on the Directory of Assessment Standards, the Authority must not grant training scheme approval until the institution has obtained consent to assess against those standards.
 (6) This section does not apply to—
-  (a) any secondary school qualification or class of secondary school qualification that the Authority exempts, by notice in the Gazette, from the application of this section:
+  (a) any secondary school qualification or class of secondary school qualification that the Authority exempts, by notice in the Gazette, from the application of this section.
-  (b) any workplace training component of any training scheme.
+  (b)

 ### 251A Conditions of training scheme approval
 (1) Every training scheme approval is subject to the condition that the institution will at all times comply with the relevant rules made under section 253 except to the extent that the Authority exempts the institution, by a condition on the approval, from compliance.